DavidMulhern/GraphTheory_Proj_DM/README.md

 ### Heap Sort.

 Heap sort is a comparison based sorting algorithm.
-Is is based on a binary heap structure which we can very efficiently model and represent as a graph.
+It is based on a data structure, which we can very efficiently model and represent using a graph.
 The concept of heap sort is to remove elements one by one from a heap and insert those elements into a sorted list.
 In the accompanying notebook we will examine what exactly a heap is, types of heaps, we will look at binary tree data structures, how the heap sort algorithm works using python, define and understand the best and worst case scenarios for time complexity and how we use graph theory to examine and study this algorithm.

 ### Graph Isomorphism Problem.

 During my time of writing, this is still an unsolved problem in computer science.
 But, a Hungarian computer scientist by the name of László Babai has claimed to have solved this problem.
 His work is yet to be verified.
 The Graph Isomorphism problem is to determine if two finite graphs (which represent structures or situations) are identical (isomorphic).
 This has not yet been shown to be solvable with a polynomial-time algorithm.
-The graph isomorphism problem arises in many situations and therefore many approaches to solve this have been undertaken.
+The graph isomorphism problem arises in many situations, and therefore many approaches to solve this have been undertaken.

 # References.